Eudaimonia: Eudaimonia and happiness

 Eudaimonia implies a positive and divine state of being that humanity is able to strive toward and possibly reach.
-A literal view of eudaimonia means achieving a state of being similar to benevolent deity, or being protected and looked after by a benevolent deity.
-As this would be considered the most positive state to be in, the word is often translated as 'happiness' although incorporating the divine nature of the word extends the meaning to also include the concepts of being fortunate, or blessed.
+A literal view of eudaimonia means achieving a state of being similar to a benevolent deity, or being protected and looked after by a benevolent deity.
+As this would be considered the most positive state to be in, the word is often translated as happiness although incorporating the divine nature of the word extends the meaning to also include the concepts of being fortunate, or blessed.
 Despite this etymology, however, discussions of eudaimonia in ancient Greek ethics are often conducted independently of any supernatural significance.

 In his Nicomachean Ethics (1095a15–22) Aristotle says that eudaimonia means 'doing and living well'.
 It is significant that synonyms for eudaimonia are living well and doing well.
-On the standard English translation, this would be to say that 'happiness is doing well and living well'.
+In the standard English translation, this would be to say that, "happiness is doing well and living well."
 The word happiness does not entirely capture the meaning of the Greek word.
 One important difference is that happiness often connotes being or tending to be in a certain pleasant state of mind.
 For example, when one says that someone is "a very happy person", one usually means that they seem subjectively contented with the way things are going in their life.
 They mean to imply that they feel good about the way things are going for them.
 In contrast, Aristotle suggests that eudaimonia is a more encompassing notion than feeling happy since events that do not contribute to one's experience of feeling happy may affect one's eudaimonia.